rbarbantan/vision/README.md

 # vision
+Snaps a picture from the webcam and replaces all text with a different font.
-Google Vision API based project for a hackathon
+Uses Google Vision API and Spring Boot